MetOffice/cmip6-dreq-interface/README.md

 `dqi` is the DREQ Query Interface.
 You do not need this to use `djq`, although some `djq` back ends may need it.

+`small` contains some small, more-or-less ad-hoc programs which are related to the CMIP6 DREQ.
+These are almost entirely undocumented and may or may not work.

 See [the change log](Changes.md), which contains at least an entry for each release, and often also any changes which matter since the most recent release.